casenjo/home-infra/README.md

 ## Setup

 - Make a copy of `env-example` and save it as `.env`
+- Make a copy of `env-traefik.example` and save it as `env-traefik`
+- Make a copy of `traefik.toml.example` and save it as `traefik.toml`
+- Make a copy of `dynamic.toml.example` and save it as `dynamic.toml`
 - In `.env`, fill out and/or change the values for the necessary environment variables
+- Make sure the value for DOCKER_DOMAIN_NAME_EXTENSION in `env-traefik` matches the one in `.env`
+- Go into `certs/` Run `certgen.sh` to generate self-signed certs for portainer and traefik **Note**: If changed the domain extension make sure to update it accordingly in `traefik.toml` and `dynamic.toml` for the certificate filenames
-- If you're running Ubuntu then make sure to visit [this](https://github.com/pi-hole/docker-pi-hole#installing-on-ubuntu) to see what's needed for the DNS resolving.
+- If you're running Ubuntu then make sure to visit [this](https://github.com/pi-hole/docker-pi-hole#installing-on-ubuntu) to see what's needed for the DNS resolving
 - Build the OpenVPN service by going into the `openvpn` folder and running `docker build -t ovpn:latest .`
 - Follow [the Quick Start](https://github.com/kylemanna/docker-openvpn) steps to configure the VPN.
 For the value of `$OVPN_DATA` use `ovpn-data-lair`
-- Run `portainer/certgen.sh` to generate self-signed certs for portainer **Note**: If you want to change the default domain name in the script make sure to update that value accordingly in `docker-compose.yml`, `traefik.toml` and `dynamic.toml`

 ## How to use